 If one thing has made me cry more than anything else in my 20 years of being a homesteader it has been the sight of my favorite chicken’s feathers in a pile on the grass.
 Was it a raccoon?
 A fox?
-Neighbors dog?
-Or maybe it was a Weasel?
-Determining the predators that had attacked would then help me build the foundation for my plan of action to prevent further losses.
+A neighbor’s dog?
+Or maybe it was a weasel?
+Determining the predators that had attacked would help me build the foundation for my plan of action to prevent further losses.
 Understanding the predators’ identity can save you time, money and reduce your losses.

 Thankfully, you do not need to be Sherlock Holmes to get some answers as to who has committed the offense.
 You simply need to take a look at the variables surrounding your loss.

 One of the most common predators is a fox.
 A fox in the hen house is one very disheartening event.
 Imagine going to bed one night and finding only feathers in the hen house in the morning?
-Leading away from the hen house is a light trail of feathers; No survivors.
-A fox can hunt day or night; Do they not sleep?
+Leading away from the hen house is a light trail of feathers and no survivors.
+A fox can hunt day or night.
+Do they not sleep?
 Is the chicken coop similar to us raiding our fridge at night as a late night snack?

 How to know it was a fox?
 Usually you will find just feathers, but not a bloody scene.
 They will even take the eggs if any are in the nesting box.
 Check the outskirts of the pen for a place of digging if your ground is soft.
 You will need to bury your fence deeper and/or add rocks.
 Make sure your run is covered as well as all fencing secured.

 I tip my hat to raccoons most of the time, they can be very clever when it comes to gaining access to your coop.
 Their little paws can turn latches as well as tear into poultry fencing and they can reach their hands through the fencing to reach potential victims.
 This predator will be the most tricky to stop because they have the ability to scale fences and find an access spot from all angles.